 She obeyed, for she could not do otherwise, then collapsed back onto the bed as the pain passed.
 "I can't do it, Brigitte," she whispered, "I've not the strength left in me."

 "You can and you will, dear," Brigitte said matter-of-factly.
 "Sarah, get behind Nancy and brace her when the next pain comes.
 Charlotte, Betty, hold her legs away, for she cannot lift them herself."

 The next pain came quickly.
 Nancy felt Sarah support her as she groaned into the pain.
 The women encouraged her with comforting words.
 Then Brigitte said earnestly, "The head is coming.
 You must keep pushing now, Nancy!
 Don't you be stopping!"

 Nancy summoned every ounce of energy left in her and bore down.
 She felt the unbearable burning pain as the baby's head was delivered.
 Another pain came and, knowing it to be the last one, she bore down again as the body and limbs passed out of her.

-“I do.
-And I’ll be baptising the babe as soon as you give me a name for her.”
+"I do, dear.
+And I'll be baptising the babe as soon as you give me a name for her."

-Nancy nodded.
+Nancy nodded and closed her eyes.
 It was the reassurance she needed to hear.
-So many babies born alive did not survive long enough to be baptised in the church.
+So many babies born alive did not survive long enough to be baptised in church.
 Midwifes were sanctioned by most churches to perform a baptism at the birth, especially if the baby was at risk.
-For Nancy and most of the women of her time, the midwife’s baptism ensured that the baby’s soul would enter the gates of Heaven, and if the baby did well enough to be baptised at church, it was merely the child’s official entry into the Christian faith.
-But it was the midwife’s baptism that guaranteed that mother and child would one day be reunited in Heaven.
+For Nancy and most of the women of her time, the midwife's baptism ensured that the baby's soul would enter the gates of Heaven, and if the baby did well enough to be baptised at church, it was merely the child's official entry into the Christian faith.
+But it was the midwife's baptism that guaranteed that mother and child would one day be reunited in Heaven.

 Sarah rose from the bed, adjusted the pillow under Nancy's head and said quietly, "Nancy's terrible pale, Brigitte."